-Fungal Acne: Causes, Symptoms, and Treatment
+Fungal Acne: Symptoms, Causes and Treatment

 Fungal acne typically presents in two main types based on the severity and distribution of the condition.
 The first type is characterized by small, uniform bumps on the skin, often appearing on the forehead, chest, and back.
 These bumps can be itchy and inflamed.
 The second type manifests as larger, cystic acne lesions that are more painful and can lead to scarring if not treated promptly.
 Understanding these distinctions is crucial in determining the appropriate treatment approach for fungal acne.